 Not all the lines which closed were even listed by Beeching, British Railways continued his policies long after he left the railways in 1965.
 One route which suffered this way linked the English university cities of Oxford and Cambridge, which succumbed in 1967.
 For many years plans to reopen this have been talked about but so far (2014) talk is all that has happened.
 The railway was much faster at closing than it is at reopening them!

 Whilst changing demographics would have justified some of the closures the real question is why the rail industry just 'sat back like lambs led to slaughter'?
 In just a handful of cases were attempts made to save branch lines by introducing new cheaper - to - operate diesel trains, yet judging by the very successful results it seems that had this become policy a lot more lines would have survived.

 Perhaps the reasons why so little was done to try to save more branch (and main) lines include:

-Incidentally, in some cases the trains were replaced by motor buses, but so few people transferred to the buses that they too were withdrawn.
-As stated earlier instead most people found themselves resigned to having to learn to drive, and going by car.
-There is a lesson here which even now (2006) politicians and British transport planners are yet to learn. (see below for possible alternative solutions to closure).
+As stated earlier, in some cases the trains were replaced by motor buses, but so few people transferred to the buses that they too were withdrawn, instead most people found themselves resigned to having to learn to drive, and going by car.
+There is a lesson here which even now politicians and British transport planners are yet to learn. (see below for possible alternative solutions to closure).